SS

 Challenging Algorithmic Power and Governing the Profession

-The adversarial and institutional completion.
 How to detect, challenge, and defeat AI-generated submissions, algorithmic state action, and digital evidence.
-Plus the institutional instruments — model BCI guidelines, practice directions, law school curriculum — in adoptable form.
+Model BCI guidelines, practice directions, law school curriculum in adoptable form.
 Q1 2027.

 The three publications form a complete system.
 Volume I establishes the practitioner's standard.
 The Field Guide makes it usable in every matter.
-Volume II deploys it adversarially and hands the profession's institutions the governance instruments they have not yet built.
-Together, they constitute the complete professional position on artificial intelligence in Indian legal practice.
+Volume II deploys it adversarially and delivers the governance instruments the profession's institutions have not yet built.

 Original Framework

 Five stages governing every AI-assisted legal task.
-Three are exclusively human.
-Two are AI-assisted under continuous advocate direction.
+Three exclusively human.
+Two AI-assisted under continuous advocate direction.
 No stage may be inverted, skipped, or delegated.
-This is the operational standard introduced in AI for Indian Advocates — derived from professional obligations that predate and will survive any specific AI platform.

 01